PS VR2: When does it release?

-During a series of PS5 announcements, Sony Interactive Entertainment CEO Jim Ryan stated that the second-generation PSVR — built exclusively for the PS5 — will not be making a debut in 2021.
-While Jim Ryan wasn't clear on exactly when we should expect the PSVR 2, the implication certainly seems to be 2022 at this point in time.
+During a series of PS5 announcements, including a recent one at CES 2022, Sony revealed the official name and specs for the second-generation PSVR — built exclusively for the PS5.
+Touting some impressive new features and technology, PS VR2 will be among the best accessories for PS5 when it launches.
+Luckily for PS5 owners looking for a next-generation VR experience, the wait may not be too long.
+While Jim Ryan wasn't clear on exactly when we should expect the PS VR2, the implication certainly seems to be 2022 at this point.

-Thus far, Sony has said it will include a higher-resolution display on the PSVR 2, as well as a wider field of view (FoV).
-While resolution is particularly important for reducing the screendoor effect — meaning you can see the individual pixels that make up the display — a wider FoV is important for many reasons.
+Sony has also said it will include a higher-resolution display on the PS VR2 and a wider field of view (FoV).
+While the resolution is essential for reducing the screendoor effect — meaning you can see the individual pixels that make up the display — a wider FoV is important for many reasons.
 First, it increases immersion since it better recreates a human's peripheral vision.
-Many current-generation VR displays sport somewhere between a 90-110 degree FoV, while human eyes can normally see somewhere between 120-135 degrees.
+Many current-generation VR displays sport between a 90 to 110-degree FoV, while human eyes can typically see between 120 to 135 degrees.

-Second is that, along with a higher-refresh-rate, a wider FoV helps reduce motion sickness.
-While the past 5 years of consumer-level VR headsets and software have evolved dramatically and have solved motion sickness for most players, there are still a lot of gamers who have a hard time adjusting to VR.
+Second, along with a higher refresh rate, a wider FoV helps reduce motion sickness.
+While the past five years of consumer-level VR headsets and software have evolved dramatically and have solved motion sickness for most players, there are still a lot of gamers who have a hard time adjusting to VR.
 Simply put, VR gamers have to retrain their brain to understand that their body doesn't have to move exactly as their eyes are seeing it move.
 Any tool that helps players do this will reduce the time needed to get into VR and, as a result, help gamers play more often.

 The one downside so far?
-It seems that, at least at launch, the PSVR 2 will not be wireless.
-While it seems a rather odd decision given the Oculus Quest 2's totally wireless nature, Sony says it has an easier-to-use single cable for the PSVR 2.
-Cables can certainly be more reliable than some wireless tech, but this decision may have been made more from a cost standpoint — meaning Sony could very well offer a wireless model or wireless adapter for the PSVR 2.
+At least at launch, the PS VR2 will not be wireless.
+While it seems a rather odd decision given the Oculus Quest 2's totally wireless nature, Sony says it has an easier-to-use single cable for the PS VR2.
+Cables can certainly be more reliable than some wireless tech, but this decision may have been made more from a cost standpoint — meaning Sony could very well offer a wireless model or wireless adapter for the PS VR2.